alexeigud/isslocation/README.md

 Until I find a solution I cannot display mixed content.
-I am hosting the app in GitHub Pages over HTTPS and trying to fetch and display API JSON content that uses HTTP.
+I am hosting the app in GitHub Pages over HTTPS and trying to fetch and display API JSON content over HTTP.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).